RampantLions/RampantLions/README.md

 PayPal is a global online payment system supporting secure financial transactions between individuals and businesses.

+- Developed support tools that increased team productivity by roughly 300%.
+- Achieved top merchant integration rates globally for multiple months.
+- Provided technical expertise on PayPal’s payment APIs and product ecosystem to merchants and developers.
+- Ensured high-quality integrations of PayPal’s payment solutions through comprehensive testing and troubleshooting.
+- Authored detailed resources (sample code, FAQs, white papers) to streamline merchant onboarding.
+- Collaborated with Sales to address complex product questions, offering technical business solutions.
+- Increased team productivity ~300% by automating common tasks and integrating multiple distributed systems into a single user system with workflows and friendly interface.
+- Increased organization test automation stability 27.3% by designing an internal shared framework.
+- Negotiated increase of test coverage 67.1% by being a code reviewer for five delivery teams.
+- Developed work tools to reduced working time and increased team productivity by ~300%, resulting in personally achieving the highest number of merchant integrations of all engineers in PayPal over multiple months in the Professional Services division.
+- Increased test automation stability by 27.3% by designing an internal shared framework increase of multiple teams' test coverage by 67.1% of a shared product through code reviewing five delivery teams while mentoring others to code review for scaling quality in the Global Operations division.

 #### PayPal Global Operations
 PayPal's Global Operations organization manages worldwide customer support and service delivery, with teams across North America, Latin America, Europe, and Asia Pacific.
 This division ensures operational excellence and customer satisfaction across PayPal's global user base.

+- Increased test automation stability by 27.3% by designing an internal shared framework and advocating practices.
+- Driver of multiple teams' achieving test coverage by 67.1% of a shared product through code reviewing services for five delivery teams while mentoring others to code review for scaling quality.
+- Developed support tools that significantly reduced working time and increased team productivity by ~300%.
+- Had the highest amount of merchant integrations than any other engineer in the company for multiple months while highlighting the tools for others.
+- Provided technical guidance to merchants and developers on PayPal’s payment solutions, APIs, and products.
+- Ensured high-quality implementation of PayPal’s payment processing solutions with optimal integration strategies.
+- Troubleshot and tested technical issues with PayPal’s software, hardware, and endpoints, and communicated solutions.
+- Produced in-depth technical resources (sample code, white papers, FAQs) for PayPal merchants.
+- Offered technical business solutions to merchants and developers; addressed product questions with Sales departments.
+- Delivered presentations, led meetings, and acted as a point of contact for projects.
+- Participated in the development of tools and processes to improve product supportability and support productivity.
+- Advised management on support issues impacting customer satisfaction and recommended appropriate actions.
+- Provided after-hours on-call coverage for escalations and critical issues.
+- Demonstrated competencies in Customer Focus, Listening, Problem Solving, Technical Skills, Composure, and Drive for Results..

 #### PayPal Professional Services
 PayPal's Professional Services team provides tailored payment solutions and integration support to businesses.
 They assist clients in implementing PayPal's services effectively, ensuring seamless payment processing and compliance with industry standards.

+- Developed support tools that significantly reduced working time and increased team productivity by ~300%.
+Had the highest amount of merchant integrations than any other engineer in the company for multiple months while highlighting the tools for others.
+- Provided technical guidance t- merchants and developers on PayPal’s payment solutions, APIs, and products.
+- Ensured high-quality implementation of PayPal’s payment processing solutions with optimal integration strategies.
+- Troubleshot and tested technical issues with PayPal's software, hardware, and endpoints, and communicated solutions.
+- Produced in-depth technical resources (sample code, white papers, FAQs) for PayPal merchants.
+- Offered technical business solutions t- merchants and developers; addressed product questions with Sales departments.
+- Delivered presentations, led meetings, and acted as a point of contact for projects.
+- Participated in the development of tools and processes to improve product supportability and support productivity.
+- Advised management on support issues impacting customer satisfaction and recommended appropriate actions.
+- Provided after-hours on-call coverage for escalations and critical issues.
+- Demonstrated competencies in Customer Focus, Listening, Problem Solving, Technical Skills, Composure, and Drive for Results.
+- Direct interaction with merchants, partners and developers with annual revenues up to $100+ million.
+PayPal lead on notable integrations for Kitchen Aid, Whirlpool, Gilly Hicks/Abercrombie &amp; Fitch, nVidia, SkullCandy, Fox Racing, Cystic Fibrosis Foundation, StubHub, Wyndham Resorts, Huffy Bicycles, SugarSync, Spencers Gifts, Sonos, Folica, eVanity and Smith Noble Window Wear.

 **Technologies Used:**